311 Albert Sabin Way

 - Request for Dismissal

 - If a client is stabilized and adhering to his/her Outpatient Treatment Plan, the client can be offered the option of voluntary treatment.
-In this case, a voluntary treatment form may be signed by the treating outpatient psychiatrist and the client at any time during the client’s treatment and then faxed to MHAP (558-0512).
+The Application of Voluntary Treatment may be signed by the treating outpatient psychiatrist and the client at any time during the client's treatment and submitted to MHAP.